uscore2/uscore2.github.io/_posts/2018-02-09-uscore2-and-mobilise-projects-connect.md

 5. How can we establish a system dynamic model that can support the simulation of cascading effects on critical infrastructure systems due to hazard?
 6. How can we construct a collaborative 3D environment based on near real-time 3D satellite data and analysis for supporting early response and damage assessment after a major disaster?

-More information can be found regarding the MOBILISE project at the following link:
+More information can be found regarding the MOBILISE project via the link below:

 [MOBILISE Project Website](http://www.mobilise-project.org.uk/)